 The ADDIE model consists of the following steps:

 - Analyze who the learner is and what their goal is.

 - Design the instructions so that the learner can achieve their goal in the most effortless way possible.

 - Develop the content with the goal in mind.
 For instance, using short and actionable text, gifs, illustrations, and other visuals for effective knowledge delivery.

 - Implement the instructions in a way that facilitates access and reduces friction for the learner.
 For example, using mobile devices instead of physical manuals that are hard to sift through.

 - Evaluate how you can continuously improve the instruction to help the learner perform the desired task in the right way from the start.

-Here are some practical ways to incorporate these principles in your training materials:
+Here are some practical ways to incorporate these instructional design principles in your training materials: